-1. We recognise that as governors we should ensure we have processes in place for continuous vigilance, maintaining an environment that deters and prevents abuse and challenges inappropriate behaviour.
+- 1. We recognise that as governing bodies we should ensure we have processes in place for continuous vigilance, maintaining an environment that deters and prevents abuse and challenges inappropriate behaviour. - 2.
+To support this, it is important that school and college leaders create the right culture and environment so that staff feel comfortable to discuss matters both